queSaDiLLaSS/try/README.md

 * `text`: Tap or paste the text you want to analyze.

 ### Extract Information in Invoices
-Extracts information in invoices.
+Extracts the data in contains (items, prices, addresses, vendor name, etc.) to automate the invoice processing.
 * `providers`: Enter the selected providers seperated by a coma.
 Check the providers available [here](https://docs.edenai.co/reference/ocr_invoice_parser_create).
 * `language`: Check languages supported [here](https://docs.edenai.co/reference/ocr_invoice_parser_create).
 * `file`: Choose the file you want to analyze.

 ### Extract Information in Resumes
-Extracts information in resumes.
+Extracts structured data (name, job list, education, skills) to automate the resume processing.
 * `providers`: Enter the selected providers seperated by a coma.
 Check the providers available [here](https://docs.edenai.co/reference/ocr_resume_parser_create).
 * `file`: Choose the file you want to analyze.